pjdurden/House-Price-Prediction-Multiple-Linear-and-Keras-Regression/README.md

 This is a famous data set for beginners practicing regression.
 In this program, I will implement multivariate linear/keras regression to predict the "Sale prices" of houses.

-# Which DataSet is this?:
+# Which DataSet is this?
 [Bangalore Housing Dataset](https://www.kaggle.com/amitabhajoy/bengaluru-house-price-data) is an alternative to commonly used Boston Housing dataset.